Cutty bang

-The original "Cutty Bang" consists of bottles of Tanqueray and Seagram's gin, Bacardi Limon rum, and pineapple juice.
-However, there are many other variations of the concept of bottles in a bag, which are often given creative labels in permanent marker; at multiple locations, a "High Speed" contains several small bottles of rum and a Red Bull Yellow Edition.
+The original "Cutty Bang" consists of bottles of Tanqueray and Seagram's gin and Bacardi Limon rum, and a can of pineapple juice.
+However, there are many other variations of the concept of bottles in a bag, which are often given creative labels in permanent marker; a "High Speed" generally contains multiple small bottles of rum and an energy drink such as a Red Bull Yellow Edition or a grapple Hyphy, while in 2011 a "Freak Me" contained melon rum, vodka, gin, watermelon pucker, and cranberry juice.
 Liquor stores can be protective of their original recipes and names.
 Other names for the concept include "hood drinks", "mix drinks", "mix kits", and "mixers".